Bio Text for Programs:

 I write small ensemble and electroacoustic pieces, create interactive sound and video performances/situations/installations, I have written and collaborated in the production of sound and music for theater, a little radio, and occasional fit in some performances on various instruments augmented with live electronics.
-I am due to take up a teaching position at University of Limerick in September 2019 having been a lecturer at CCRMA (Stanford University) from 2017-2019.
+I teach in The Irish World Academy of Music and Dance at the University of Limerick and was previously a lecturer at CCRMA (Stanford University) from 2017-2019.
 I collaborate with various research groups on a variety of sound/music/audio topics, mostly connected with Virtual Acoustics.

 This site has links to audio and video documentation of some of my pieces.
-I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to some research papers I wrote or assisted with.
+I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to several research papers I have written or assisted with.